onShowcase/EducationPolicies/socialmediapolicy.md

 ### Parental Responsibilites

 #### Must (required)
-* Parents must treat all interactions with an official school account as public.
+* Parents must treat all interactions with an official school account as public as it is possible that multiple employees have access to the social media account.
+For sensitive subjects, it is recommended to speak to the school directly.

-#### Should (recommended)
-* Parents should not tag other children in photographs, but are free to tag their own if they wish.
+* In line with our Zero Tag approach, parents must not tag children in photographs.

 #### May (optional)
 * Parents may interact, comment and share content posted on school official accounts as often as they wish.